ollinevalainen/parcelwfs/README.md

 Functions to retrieve agricultural parcel data from national GSAA (Geospatial Aid applications) and LPIS (Land Parcel Identification System) WFS services.
 Currently implement for Finland and Denmark, but can be extended to other countries with similar services.

+This package was extended from Finland only package ruokavirasto_wfs (https://github.com/ollinevalainen/ruokavirasto_wfs).

 ## Installation using pip

 ```console